Mirxii/HSL_Citybikes/README.md

 # HSL_Citybikes

+> __Disclaimer!
+This project is very much a WIP.__

-My take on the pre-assignment for this year's Solita dev academy.
+Project based on this year's Solita dev academy pre-assigment.
+[It can be found here.](https://github.com/solita/dev-academy-2023-exercise)

 ## Description